Things to Do at Shelburne Museum

 What to See & Do

-SS Ticonderoga Steamboat
+Ticonderoga Steamboat

 Circus Building

-Lighthouse and Colchester Reef Light Station
+Museum Store in Colchester Reef Light

 Practical Information